Denza B8

-The Fangchengbao Bao 8 (方程豹 豹8 (Formula leopard Leopard 8)), alternatively the Fang Cheng Bao Leopard 8 in English sources, is a plug-in hybrid full-size SUV manufactured by BYD Auto under the Fangchengbao brand.
-It is the largest vehicle from the Fangchengbao brand, slotting above the Bao 5.
-The model is introduced outside China as the Denza B8, under the Denza luxury brand.
+The Denza B8, also sold in China as the Fangchengbao Bao 8 (方程豹 豹8 (Formula leopard Leopard 8)) is a plug-in hybrid full-size SUV manufactured by BYD Auto under the Fangchengbao and Denza brands.
+It is the largest vehicle from the Fangchengbao brand, slotting above the Bao 5 / Denza B5.
+The model was introduced outside China under the Denza brand, using the B8 model name.

-Overview
+History

 The Bao 8 was first previewed as a concept car called the Fangchengbao Super 8 in August 2023 during the Fangchengbao brand launch.
 In April 2024, the Bao 8 was introduced in a production-ready prototype form, alongside the Super 3 and Super 9 concept cars.
 Its interior images were revealed in June 2024.
 Pre-sales in China were opened in October 2024, before its market launch in November.